lhcb/starterkit-lessons/_episodes/02b-gaudi-intro.md

 # What is the Gaudi framework?

 The Gaudi framework runs over a list of events, providing ways to process them and store data in a new format.
-It coordinates **Data Objects**, which can hold a variety of data.
+It creates and manages **Data Objects**, which can hold a variety of data.
 A **Transiant Event Store (TES)** stores data objects in a way to make them accessible to the rest of the framework, and parts of it can be made persistent in a ROOT format file.
 The data in the TES is created and accessed by **Algorithms**, which produce data objects and process data objects.
+Gaudi also provides **Services**, which provide useful tools, such as histograms.
 The Application Manager manages these components.

 ## Algorithms